Log in with RealMe

 • how your property portfolio is expected to support the agency's long-term vision and goals.

-For investment-intensive agencies, your property plan will also align with and expand on the property-related investments highlighted in your long term investment plan (LTIP).
+For investment-intensive agencies, your property plan will also align with and expand on the property-related investments highlighted within your investment management system (IMS).

 Why develop a property plan?